Urgent Care Now Open! Starting January T-Th 5-9 PM

 Wellness Exams for Snakes

-We recommend that new snakes receive a veterinary exam within the first week of coming home.
+We recommend a veterinary exam within the first week of bringing a new snake home.
 This initial visit includes a full physical examination, weight assessment, and fecal testing for intestinal parasites.
-Annual wellness exams after that help us monitor your snake’s body condition, skin health, and overall status.
-We also use these visits to review your husbandry setup and make recommendations for temperature, humidity, lighting, and enclosure design.
+Annual wellness visits after that allow us to monitor body condition, skin health, and shedding patterns.
+We also review your husbandry setup at every visit and provide species-specific guidance on temperature gradients, humidity, lighting, and enclosure design.

 Common Health Concerns

 Respiratory infections are among the most frequently diagnosed conditions in captive snakes.
-Symptoms may include wheezing, open-mouth breathing, nasal discharge, and reduced appetite.
-Skin conditions, including retained sheds and scale rot, often develop when humidity levels aren’t properly maintained.
-Parasitic infections, both internal and external, are also common and can lead to weight loss, anemia, and secondary illness if left untreated.
+Symptoms include wheezing, open-mouth breathing, nasal discharge, and reduced appetite.
+Skin conditions such as retained shed and scale rot develop when humidity levels are too low.
+Parasitic infections, both internal and external, are also common and can cause weight loss, anemia, and secondary illness if left untreated.
+Mouth rot, or stomatitis, is another condition we see regularly in snakes kept in suboptimal environments.
+Our urgent care service is available Monday through Friday evenings for sudden health concerns that can’t wait.

 Man holding a python snake with careful grip.
 Snake's intricate pattern and scales are clearly visible in detailed close-up, with soft background adding depth